-Peppers – they go well in mixes, their rich in vitamin C, their easy to grown, most peppers on the market are heirloom, and they can be dried and saved for later uses.
+They go well in mixes, their rich in vitamin C, their easy to grown, most peppers on the market are heirloom, and they can be dried and saved for later uses.

 Instead of buying pepper seeds, I will save the seeds from pepper plants that I get from the local feed and fertilizer store.
 When saving pepper seeds – make sure to wear rubber cloves.
 If you handle peppers for very long, you will get the capsaicin on your fingers.
 One time after harvesting some seeds from chili peppers, and my fingers burned for 2 days later.

-Tomatoes – one of the the topics I love and hate at the same time.
+One of the the topics I love and hate at the same time.
 If you see some tomato seed at the local store – go ahead and buy some.
 If nothing else, you can say you have some tomato seed stocked up.